 The profile of the profession is ageing.
 The average age of Faculty of Public Health membership is 56, which is indicative of the senior public health workforce.

 There are concerns over declining numbers of medically qualified public health specialists within local authorities, and over the balance of skills and specialisms required of public health professionals.

 The main employers of public health consultants, specialists and specialty registrars in Scotland are local NHS Health Boards, NHS National Services Scotland, and other national NHS Health Boards (NHS Health Scotland and Healthcare Improvement Scotland).
-In 2015, the Centre for Workforce Intelligence estimated that there were at least 189 public health consultants, specialists and specialty registrars in Scotland.
+A report on the public health workforce in Scotland (2015) estimated that there were at least 189 public health consultants, specialists and specialty registrars in Scotland.

 The majority of all public health consultants and specialists in Northern Ireland work in the Public Health Agency.